 Premier League football clubs in Manchester

-There are, of course, two clubs that play in the Premier League from Greater Manchester in Manchester United and Manchester City.
+There are two clubs in the Premier League from Greater Manchester: Manchester United and Manchester City.
 These are undoubtedly two of the most talked about teams in world football, of course at the club level.
 And even when it comes to teams that have won the treble in the prestigious English Premier, Man Utd and Man City make the list of the most crowned clubs in the City of Manchester.

 Now, let's begin by exploring two of England's biggest clubs located within the Greater Manchester territory.